lalitha2019/wordle-analysis/README.md

 Goals for improvement: Improvement goals: Remove known limitations

 Goals for Enhancement:
-- Add a feature to show occurrence of a letter for all days as well as forselect number of days.
+- Add a feature to show occurrence of a letter for all days as well as for select number of days.
-- Show number of occurrences each day OR show occurrences of double letters

 Time taken: 3 days
 (I wrote this around 2022 December, when I was trying to learn new skills while searching for a job)